dcansugurer/Computational-Biology/README.md

 # Computational Biology

-### Transition Probability Matrix
+## Transition Probability Matrix
 #### Generation of a random transition rate matrix 𝑄 to model the rates of nucleic acid substitutions.

-### PAM and BLOSUM Matrices
+## PAM and BLOSUM Matrices
 #### Generation of PAM and BLOSUM matrices to have alignment scores for closely related sequences and divergent sequences respectively.

-### Pairwise Sequence Alignment
+#### Finding the Most and Least Conserved Amino Acid Sequence Using PAM and BLOSUM log-odds Scoring Matrices

-### Finding the Most and Least Conserved Amino Acid Sequence Using PAM and BLOSUM log-odds Scoring Matrices
+## Pairwise Sequence Alignment